MiragianCycle/open_stories/Readme.md

 - New writers starting their creative journeys
 - Avid readers transitioning into writing
 - Fans of fan fiction seeking a space to shape stories without limitations
-- Storytellers seeking inspiration and collaboration
+- Storytellers working in other disciplines (illustrators, comic book artists, animators, etc.,) seeking inspiration and collaboration

 ## Frequently Asked Questions